 Plans change.
 Sometimes parents may call to let you know they'll be home a couple of hours late.
 Or they may cancel your babysitting shift at the last minute.

 Leaders are flexible and can adapt to change.
 For example, the family may have a particular bedtime routine that seems out of order to you.
 For the sake of the kids, you adopt their way so their routine isn’t disturbed.

 Flexibility means being able to improvise and adapt to any crazy situations that might arise while babysitting.
 It's also about seeing people as individuals.
 You can't expect an eight-year-old to react the same way as a four-year-old.
 A flexible babysitter adapts babysitting strategies accordingly.

 Flexibility is necessary for proper negotiating.
 If your position is completely rigid, negotiation can’t occur.
 It’s helpful in these situations to look for a ‘win-win’ solution.
 This means your needs and their needs are weighted similarly.
 You don’t have to be a doormat or a bulldozer!

 See our complete list of qualities all good babysitters should have.

 There's some debate as to whether people learn to be leaders or if they're born to be leaders.

 Personally, I think everyone has the potential to develop a wide variety of leadership skills.
 The more you practice them, the more natural and well-developed they'll become.

-Leadership is a lifelong development process and anybody can improve their leadership skills if they have the desire.
-Some people are born with characteristics that make them better natural leaders.
-But with enough effort and practice, I think even the most introverted and shy person can still make a great leader if they want to.
+Leadership is a lifelong development process, and anybody can improve their leadership skills if they have the desire.
+Some people are born with characteristics that make them natural leaders.
+But with effort and practice, I think even the most introverted person can make an outstanding leader.

 I really think that leadership is something that has to start from within.